AlgART Home

 Unlike AlgART array, AlgART matrix is a very simple thing.
 The matrix is just a pair:

-1. a reference to any AlgART array, that stores all matrix elements;
+1. a reference to any AlgART array, so-called built-in array of the matrix, that actually stores all matrix elements;

 2. the set of dimensions: a little usual array of integers — long[] dim, describing the sizes of the multidimensional matrix in every dimension.